ethereumjs/browser-builds/README.md

 For every library/build collection there is a larger plain source version also including the source mappings (e.g. ``ethereumjs-vm-x.x.x.js``) and a minified version for use in production (e.g. ``ethereumjs-vm-x.x.x.min.js``).

-**Note:**

-This repository was just lately (October 2017) revived.
-Currently all builds are considered ``experimental`` in terms of API stability, functionality and security!

 ## Usage